cordphelps/ampelos/README.md

 each of the two transects consists of 3 rows of 10 traps in each row.
 Is the total insect population relatively uniform among the 3 rows of a transect?
 Does this uniformity change over time?
 Compute the Jaccard Index for each week: the index *'is a statistic used for comparing the similarity and diversity of sample sets.'*
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-### Note that *'the Jaccard index only counts mutual presence as matches and compares it to the number of attributes that have been chosen by at least one of the two sets.'* (<https://en.wikipedia.org/wiki/Jaccard_index>)
+#### Note that *'... the SMC counts both mutual presences (when an attribute is present in both sets) and mutual absence (when an attribute is absent in both sets) as matches and compares it to the total number of attributes in the universe, whereas the Jaccard index only counts mutual presence as matches and compares it to the number of attributes that have been chosen by at least one of the two sets.'* (<https://en.wikipedia.org/wiki/Jaccard_index>)

-### TO-DO: compare Jaccard to the Simple Matching Coefficient (which also counts mutual absence): <https://en.wikipedia.org/wiki/Simple_matching_coefficient>

 ``` r
 library(dplyr)